Published: 03 August 2021

 For collaborative partnerships where a partner is providing in kind contributions, the exact nature of the commitment of each partner must be clearly detailed.
 SMEs and/or early-stage companies may be required to provide accounts and cash flow forecasts in order to demonstrate their capability to support a project throughout its lifetime.

-Once due diligence has been completed, the NIHR standard contract will be put in place between the lead organisation and the Department of Health and Social Care; this process will be managed by the NIHR.
+Once due diligence has been completed, the NIHR standard contract will be put in place between the lead organisation and the Department of Health and Social Care; this process will be managed by the NIHR Coordinating Centre.
 Applicants should refer to the terms and conditions under which the award will be made prior to applying for funding.
 These terms are set out in the NIHR standard contract and are non-negotiable.
 Upon acceptance of i4i Connect funding, applicants agree to be bound by the terms of the NIHR standard contract.
+It is the Contractor’s responsibility to arrange payments with collaborators and subcontractors under the appropriate agreement.

 As part of the contracting process, a reporting and a payment schedule will be negotiated with the lead organisation, based on the proposed deliverables and milestones.
-The contract will be managed by the NIHR; all i4i projects will be actively monitored.
+The contract will be managed by the NIHR Coordination Centre; all i4i projects will be actively monitored.

 Post Award Monitoring